fsadata/RedTractorDataStandard/Data Standard.md

 ## File Naming Conventions

-In order to make it easy for us to manage the files longer term, it will be important to name files so that we can tell who has submitted them and the time period that each file covers.
-The format will be the laboratory code from the laboratories register, and the date and time of submission in `YYYYMMDD-HHMMSS` format.
+In order to make it easy for us to manage the files longer term, it will be important to name files so that we can tell the time period that each file covers.
+The format will be RT and the date and time of submission in `YYYYMMDD-HHMMSS` format.

-For example, the file from the laboratory with code `LAB10` for sampling data submitted the 31st of January 2017 15:20:33 would be named `LAB1020170131-152033.csv`.
+For example, the file submitted the 31st of January 2017 15:20:33 would be named `RT20170131-152033.csv`.